 - · Corporate communicator

-- · Human and customer services
+- Management or leadership roles

-- · Human resources manager
+- · Business, policy or strategic analysis

 - Marketing or social research

-- · Personnel recruiter

-- · Policy analysis
+- Policy analysis

 Overview of our postgraduate qualifications

 Postgraduate Certificate in Arts

 Be a positive force in the world, and take your understanding of social sciences further in as little as one semester.
 Choose from a wide range of papers, and develop your critical thinking, problem-solving and communication skills.
 These programmes are also a great stepping stone for further postgraduate study.